 The following discussion is a summary of the material U.S. federal income tax consequences of the purchase, ownership and disposition of the note issued pursuant to this offering, but does not purport to be a complete analysis of all potential tax effects.
 The effects of other U.S. federal tax laws, such a estate and gift tax laws, and any applicable state, local or foreign tax laws are not discussed.
 This discussion is based on the Internal Revenue Code, Treasury Regulations promulgated thereunder, judicial decisions, and published rulings and administrative pronouncements of the IRS, in each case in effect as of the date hereof.
 These authorities may change or be subject to differing interpretations.
 Any such change or differing interpretation may be applied retroactively in a manner that could adversely affect a holder of the notes.
-We have not sought and will not seek any rulings from the IRS regarding the matters discussed below.
-There can be no assurance the IRS or a court will not take a contrary position to that discussed below regarding the tax consequences of the purchase, ownership and disposition of the notes.
+We have not sought and will not seek any rulings from the IRS regarding the tax consequences of the purchase, ownership and disposition of the notes.

 This discussion is limited to holders who hold the notes as "capital assets" within the meaning of Section 1221 of the Internal Revenue Code (generally, property held for investment).
-In addition, this discussion is limited to persons purchasing the notes for cash at original issue and at their original "issue price" within the meaning of Section 1273 of the Internal Revenue Code (i.e., the first price at which a substantial amount of the notes is so to the public for cash).
+In addition, this discussion is limited to persons purchasing the notes for cash at original issue and at their original "issue price" within the meaning of Section 1273 of the Internal Revenue Code (i.e., the first price at which a substantial amount of the notes is sol to the public for cash).
 This discussion does not address all U.S. federal income tax consequences relevant to a holder's particular circumstances, including the impact of the Medicare contribution tax on net investment income.
 In addition, it does not address consequences relevant to holders subject to special rules, including, without limitation: